-Official Review by Paul Baker, Stadium Journey Regional Correspondent
+Photos by Paul Baker, Stadium Journey

-Yale University was the most successful college football team in the formative years of the sport, winning 27 national championships between 1872 and 1909, as well as two of the first three Heisman Trophies in history.
-The team played at Yale Field, a 33,000 seat venue that eventually proved to be inadequate for the popular team’s needs.
+Football has been played at Yale since 1872.
+The team originally played at Yale Field, a 33,000-seat venue that eventually proved to be inadequate for the popular team’s needs.
 Charles A. Ferry, class of 1871, designed a new stadium for the university that would seat over 70,000 fans.
 Even though capacity has been reduced over the years, it remains the largest university-owned stadium in FCS.

 A couple of spots in particular may be of interest to visiting fans.
 Just blocks from the old campus is Louis’ Lunch, which claims to be the birthplace of the hamburger.
 New Haven is also home to a unique brand of brick oven pizza, called apizza by locals.
-Local legends Frank Pepe’s and Sally’s Apizza, located just over a block apart on Wooster Street, are world famous for this pizza style.
+Frank Pepe’s and Sally’s Apizza, located just over a block apart on Wooster Street, are world famous for this pizza style.
 Many locals tout a third location, Modern Apizza, located only a half mile from campus.

 Fans looking for lodging during their visit to New Haven will find no shortage of choices around the Yale campus.
 A detailed list of hotels can be found here.

-Fans will enter the seating bowl through one of 30 long portals.
-These portals will deposit fans onto a walkway halfway up the seating bowl.
-This walkway circles the entire field, as does a walkway that runs along the top of the seating bowl.
+Fans will enter the seating bowl through one of 30 long portals, which deposit fans onto a walkway about halfway up the seating bowl.
+This walkway circles the entire field, as does a second walkway that runs along the top of the seating bowl.
 Be sure to check out the views from the top of the Yale Bowl while you’re here.

 Extra points are awarded for the sense of history here at the Yale Bowl.
 While Yale football is far from the national power it was during the first half of the 20th century, the football played here continues to be of a high level.
-To this day, Yale ranks second all-time in wins in college football history.
+To this day, Yale ranks fifth all-time in wins in college football history.